Linear Recursion: Towards a Minimal Universal Type System

-First, we recall the following result from Kleene~\cite{klee:intr52}. \begin{theorem}[The Kleene normal form] Let $h$ be a partial recursive function on $\mathbb{N}^k$.
-Then, a number $n$ and two primitive recursive functions $f$, $g$ can be found such that \( h(x_1,\dots,x_k) = f(\mu_y(g(n,x_1,\dots,x_k,y))) h(x_1,\ldots,x_k) = f(\mu_g(n,x_1,\dots,x_k))). \) \end{theorem} Therefore we only have to prove that we can encode minimisation of primitive recursive functions, and we can rely on the fact that primitive recursive functions can be encoded in \LLCI.
+As a consequence of Kleene's theorem, we only have to prove that we can encode minimisation of primitive recursive functions in order to show Turing-completeness of $\Lmu$, relying on the fact that primitive recursive functions can be encoded in \LLCI.
 Below we give the encoding of minimisation for functions of arity 1 (the extension to functions of arity $n > 1$ is straightforward).

 \begin{theorem}[Unbounded minimisation in \LLCIm] If $f : \mathbb{N} \sra \mathbb{N}$ is a primitive recursive function and $\overline{f}$ is its encoding in \LLCIm, then

 \end{theorem}